Hiking in the Rain - Pros, Cons, and Dangers

 Photo by Nicole De Khors

 It’s by no means certain that you’ll get wet when hiking in bad weather.
 It’s just a matter of time.
 Of course, there’s a big difference between a light drizzle and torrential downpour.
 The former is pleasant while the latter causes temporary discomfort followed by beautiful weather.

-You can prepare and dress for wet weather, but you need to understand that if you hike in the rain for long enough, (at least) your feet will get wet either from rain or from sweat.
-Waterproof shoes and boots are a popular choice and in certain conditions, they will keep your feet dry for some time, however, in prolonged wet weather no waterproof footwear can keep your feet dry.
-The reason is that what keeps water out traps water in so if you’re out hiking in the actual rain, for more than a couple of hours, wet feet is an inevitability.
+You can prepare and dress for wet weather, but you need to understand that if you hike in the rain for long enough, there is no chance to stay dry.
+At least your feet will get wet either from rain or from sweat.
+Waterproof boots and shoes are a popular choice and in certain conditions, they will keep your feet dry for some time, however, in prolonged wet weather no waterproof footwear can keep your feet dry.
+The reason is that what keeps water out traps water in so if you’re out walking in the actual rain, for more than a couple of hours, wet feet is an inevitability.
 If you wear waterproof boots, they will get wet from inside because they don’t breathe well no matter what the marketing says.
 Remember, that the job of marketing specialists is to tell you what you want to hear, not what’s real.
 No shoes can evaporate all the sweat produced during an all-day trek.
 As a result, your feet get clammy and damp from sweat.
 Moreover, once wet, waterproof hiking shoes take forever to dry.

 Muddy and slippery

-No one likes hiking on slippery trails in the mud, though it’s often the case when hiking in rainy weather and you can’t avoid it.
+No one likes walking on slippery trails in the mud, though it’s often the case when hiking in rainy weather and you can’t avoid it.